dask/dask-jobqueue/docs/source/debug.rst

 How to debug
 ============

-Dask jobqueue has been developed and tested by several contributors, each of us having a given HPC system setup to work on: a job scheduler in a given version running on a given OS.
-Thus, in some specific case, it might not work out of the box on your system.
-This section provides some hints to help you sort what may be going wrong.
+Dask jobqueue has been developed and tested by several contributors, each having a given HPC system setup to work on: a job scheduler in a given version running on a given OS.
+Thus, in some specific cases, it might not work out of the box on your system.
+This section provides some hints to help you determine what may be going wrong.

 Checking job script
 -------------------